heiskemmyy/OIBSIP/README.md

 3. **Temperature Converter:**
    - Added input field for temperature, dropdown menu for selecting conversion scale, and a "Convert" button.
-   - Implemented temperature conversions between Celsius, Fahrenheit, and Kelvin.
+   - Implemented temperature conversions between Celsius, Fahrenheit
    - Validated user input to ensure it is a number.
    - Displayed the converted temperature with the correct unit.